redking1/GENRE/README.txt

 Instructions to install the bot

-1. Clone the Githab repository
+1. Clone the Github repository
 2. Install the dependencies with the command
+3. Ensure you have the database- movies.db

 pip install requirements.txt -r

 3. run the bot!

-python chatbot.py
+python3 chatbot.py

 If you are on windows you may need to install python from